-A very popular theme among historical artists is a collection of 3 female figures of Greek Mythology.
+A very popular theme among historical artists is a collection of 3 female figures from Greek Mythology.
 These are referred to as the “Charites” or “Graces” and have been both painted and sculpted numerous times.

 1. The first version was commissioned by the wife of Napoleon I